miklevin/MikeLev.in/api.md

 print(response.json())
 ```

-# How Do You Provide Input?
+# Set Values: How Do You Provide Input?

 Create a `config.json` file in your working directory to input values for the scripts.
 Start with `"org"`, and add more fields as you go.
 These examples align with Botify’s [Collection Explorer](https://docs.google.com/spreadsheets/d/1A_tqBaJrwgxaBp13nLZidvoOTz4GamiIjMqfNhYRlLY/edit#gid=0).